SK-1000/MyTrailsApp/README.md

 * Features--Name, Description, Location (lat,lng), Category called Terrain Description and an upload image functionality with Cloudinary.
 * API--Basic Api, Multiple unit tests which are all passing, Open Api (Swagger) and JWT
 * Models-Memory, JSON, and MONGO /ROBO3T
 * Deployment--Local Host, Cloud Atlas and Heroku.
-Still working on glitch.
 * git and Commit history, this structured readme, Tagged Release, Master Branch.